vicky4sure/Sales-Performance-Analysis-/README.md

 - data loading and inspection of the entire dataset
 - Highlight the entire table to remove duplicates
 - Cleaned data is ready to perform key metrics, prepare pivot tables and charts like pie chart, bars, column charts that will aids decision making.

+2. SQL; Stuctured Query Language:
+     - imported data from excel by creating a new database in SQL Server under LITA_DB
+     - Used SQL Commands to remove excess columns and rows directly
+     - Write queries on the data set provided to determine the toatl revenue per product and to determine the percentage of total sales contributed by each region that will the retail store in their business decison making.

    ### Exploratory data analysis
    EDA involved the exploring of the data to answer some questions about the data such as;